Limeville/Lyndon Castle/Linden Convalescent Home

 Stillorgan Grove and it is annotated as Linden on both.

 GENERAL A substantial house with a single gate lodge.
-The windows were 12 pane slender sashes with surrounds that were hand carved and a carved frieze beneath each.
-The quoins of the Mullins wing were matched to the original structure and but the string courses were at different levels.
+The windows were twelve pane slim sashes with surrounds that were hand carved and a carved frieze beneath each.
+The quoins of the Mullins wing were matched to the original structure with the string courses at different levels.
 The portico protruded from the tower reached by seven granite steps and was flanked by two half hexagonal returns, the right return